michaelfung/mojo-full-sample/CI-CD.md

 Example steps for CI/CD with Github Action

-## Setup Building of the App
+## Automate Build and Test of the App

-Create `build.yml` in the workflow configuration.
-We can use Github web UI.

-## Stanalone Docker image

-The deployment goal is a stanalone Docker image.
+Create `main.yml` in the workflow configuration folder.
+This config handle the building of the `main` branch on the push event.